pyohio/pyohio-static-website/2024/src/pages/speaking/cfp.md

 # Call for Proposals

+<a class="button" href="https://pretalx.com/pyohio-2024/cfp">PyOhio 2024 CFP</a>

+The PyOhio 2024 CFP is open through May 20, 2024 Anywhere on Earth.

 View our CFP and submit a proposal at https://pretalx.com/pyohio-2024/cfp

 As we return to an in-person event after several years of streamed short talks, it’s also time to change up our format.
 This year’s PyOhio will once again feature multiple full-sized talk tracks, with most talks approximately 30 minutes long.